Non-Playable / Lore Characters

 - Everyone Calls Him "Barkeep": Only referred to as The Observer and has no known real name.

-- Posthumous Character: The developers mentioned that Vigo "has been" a Survivor, meaning he has either become a Killer, died in some way or tossed into The Void.
-The cinematic for The Hunger shows that he found himself in the void and injected himself with the serum, most likely becoming a Killer.
+- Posthumous Character: The developers mentioned that Vigo "has been" a Survivor, meaning he has either become a Killer, died in some way, or tossed into The Void.

 An unseen individual, whose journal entries dot the Bloodweb.
 His current state is somewhat of a mystery, although likely alive.